The AUFBAU principle

 orbital energy level diagram for a multi-electron atom

 The electron energy levels or shells will fill up according to the rules set out above in the aufbau principle.
-The diagram opposite shows the energy levels for each of the sub-shells and orbitals in a multi-electron atom.
+The diagram opposite right shows the energy levels for each of the sub-levels and orbitals in a multi-electron atom.
 If we start at the bottom, that is the sub-level which is lowest in energy we can clearly work out the order in which to place the electrons in the sub-levels and orbitals, they will fill in the following order:

-1s → 2s → 3s → 3p → 4s → 3d → → 4p → 5s → 4d → 5p → 6s → 4f → 5d → 6p → 7s → 5f → 6d
+1s → 2s → 3s → 3p → 4s → 3d → 4p → 5s → 4d → 5p → 6s → 4f → 5d → 6p → 7s → 5f → 6d

-The easiest way to get the hang of working out electron arrangements is simply practice writing them out.
-If you do this you will quickly notice some rather obvious patterns across the periodic table which should make sure you get the electron arrangements correct every time.
-The table below gives the electron arrangements for the first 10 elements.
-Why not work them out yourself first and then check your answers with the ones below?
+The easiest way to get the hang of working out electron configurations is simply practice writing them out.
+If you do this you will quickly notice some rather obvious patterns across the periodic table which should make sure you get the electron configuration correct every time.

 Electron arrangements for the first 10 elements